-Backup media shall be stored in a location separate from the Dubai Government Entity main site.
-Facilities used for offsite backup and archives shall have the same level of security as the Dubai Government Entity's main site.
+Backup media shall be stored in a location separate from the main hosting site.
+Facilities used for offsite backup and archives shall have the same level of security as the main site.

 5.2 Procedural Controls

 The Dubai Government Entity shall follow personnel and management practices that provide reasonable assurance of the trustworthiness and competence of the members of the staff and of the satisfactory performance of their duties in the fields of electronic signature-related technologies.